 - Sticking to bare feet or open-toed shoes as much as possible while the ingrown nail heals.
 If you must wear closed-toe shoes, try to wear those with roomy toe boxes.

 We might also recommend medication to relieve pain and swelling and consider additional conservative treatments as necessary.

-If we can trace your ingrown toenail to certain potential causes, such as tight shoes or improper trimming of toenails, we can provide advice and recommendations to help prevent the problem from occurring again.
+Suppose we can trace your ingrown toenail to certain potential causes, such as tight shoes or improper trimming of toenails.
+In that case, we can provide advice and recommendations to help prevent the problem from occurring again.
 For anyone who suffers from frequent toenail issues, this advice can save you a time, money, and pain.